iokuznetsov/iokuznetsov.github.io/_pages/about.md

 [Technical University of Darmstadt](https://www.tu-darmstadt.de/).
 I coordinate and co-advise InterText: a [large project](https://erc.europa.eu/projects-statistics/science-stories/artificial-intelligence-living-texts) about modeling text as a living object in context.
 We create tasks, datasets, methods and applications for cross-document NLP, edit analysis, and AI for peer reviewing assistance.
 You can follow this research [here](https://intertext.ukp-lab.de/).
-Before that, I worked on computational linguistics, probing and interpretability.
+Before that, during my PhD, I worked on computational linguistics, probing and interpretability.
 This journey is described – at length – [here](https://tuprints.ulb.tu-darmstadt.de/19851/).

 And before that, I studied Theoretical and Applied Linguistics at the [Lomonosov Moscow State University](https://lomonosov.university), and worked as an NLP researcher at the [Higher School of Economics](https://www.hse.ru/en/), in Russia.
 I hold a [Candidate of Sciences degree](https://en.wikipedia.org/wiki/Candidate_of_Sciences) in Mathematical and Applied Linguistics.